yungyuc/sciwork20/content/pages/tutorial/hypothesis-testing.rst

 (English)

 1. Attendees should understand the basic Python syntax.
-2. This workshop will mention probability, statistics, Python data processing and scientific computing, but won't introduce them.
+2. This tutorial will mention probability, statistics, Python data processing and scientific computing, but won't introduce them.
 The attendees are still welcome to ask about the details.